Peter Litvin: Film and Television Career

 In 2010, while Canada's Best Kept Secret and Fake Henrik Zetterberg were in production, Litvin and DeLiso had begun working on the feature-length, horror-comedy Hectic Knife, which starred Litvin as a knife-wielding vigilante determined to rid his city of crime.
 DeLiso and Litvin finished Hectic Knife in 2015, and secured distribution via Troma Entertainment shortly after its completion.
 Hectic Knife premiered at the Druid Underground Film Festival in Brooklyn, New York at a screening hosted by Troma Entertainment co-founder Lloyd Kaufman.

+In 2017, Litvin created his episodic web series called Blanket Folk, a comedy series starring blanket puppets, stuffed animals and children that do not speak but are incredibly expressive, the cast is joined with Peter Litvin and an assortment of his friends.
+One of the puppets, named Bok Bok, is incredibly chaotic.
+In the first episode, Bok Bok explodes a building.
+In the second, Bok Bok murders a man with a golf club.
+Each episode features and original song in it.
+With a total of 4 episodes (and a Christmas special) and an intro song.

 In 2019, Litvin moved to Los Angeles where he began producing an absurdist comedy web series called Clown Sink TV, which is currently in its 5th episode.
 The show has featured talent such as Trent Haaga, and Whitney Wegman-Wood.
 The series is featured on Litvin's Peter Litvin Capers YouTube channel, alongside a variety of other content.

 Litvin wrote & directed a short film called The Creative Slump in late 2019, which was picked up for distribution by Troma Now and Night Flight.
 The film features Trent Haaga, Becca Lee Ward, and Sam Eidson.

 Shortly thereafter, Litvin began working on an official pilot for his former web series Blanket Folk.
 The pilot included such talent as Trent Haaga, Cheyanna Lavon Zubas, and James Brewer.
 Principal photography began in May, 2020.
 The remaining shoots were cancelled due to the COVID-19 Pandemic and the project remains on hold.

 In 2020, Litvin formed a non-sports trading card imprint called Millenial Holocaust.
 In March 2021, he released a 90 card collectible set of Hectic Knife trading cards.
 April 2021, Millennial Holocaust entered into a licensing agreement with film distribution subsidiary Chip Thrills, LLC in order to begin work on a set of 68 Kill trading cards, based on the 2017 movie 68 Kill directed by Trent Haaga.

 In May 2021, Litvin wrote, produced, and directed a short film entitled Part Of The Family, which features Trent Haaga, Becca Lee Ward, and Bogdan Szabo.
 The film is slated to be released in July 2021.